Special Programs of Study

 To graduate from The Honors Program, students must successfully complete a minimum of 24 credits (eight courses) of Honors coursework.

 As part of the eight Honors course requirement, each student must successfully complete the course HON 490.
-This Capstone course requires the submission and approval of a formal proposal.
+This Thesis course requires the submission and approval of a formal prospectus and proposal.
 Along with a faculty advisor, the student will complete a research-based project during his or her senior year.
 The subject matter and topic can be selected by the student with the approval of a faculty advisor in a designated academic department.

 To graduate as a member of The Honors Program, students must earn a cumulative grade point average of at least 3.4 and an Honors GPA of at least 3.2.